thomasstrassmann/ingredient5/README.md

 After authentication, further functions are available to the user.
 For example, they can actively search for new recipes (via django generic ListView) and view the recipes in detail.
 An own cookbook with favorite recipes can then be created via a bookmark function.

+Unlike other cooking sites, you can't publish your own recipes on Ingredients.
+The creation of recipes is exclusively a service of Ingredients to ensure a certain quality standard.
+Ingredients should be perceived as a high-quality source of selected recipes (and also on Netflix not everyone can upload his movies).

 Furthermore, users have the option of registering for a virtual cooking class.
 All that is required is to select an email address, date and time (date and time specified in each case).
 Afterwards, the user automatically receives a confirmation email with an access link and the admin receives an overview of the participants in the backend.

 What can not be implemented within the project, just because of lack of time?